 You should be aware that you do not necessarily need to qualify for the safe harbor to qualify as a business.
 No absolute rules apply to rental activities that do not qualify for the safe harbor.
 Each situation is unique and evaluated on its own facts, especially the degree to which the landlord or people who work for them are involved in managing the property.
 You may want to consult a tax professional for advice on whether you still may be able to claim the pass-through deduction if you do not meet the safe harbor requirements.

 Filing Form 1099-NEC as a Landlord

 Many landlords have wondered whether they should file IRS Form 1099-MISC if they make payments to independent contractors who perform services related to their rental operation.
 Under the Tax Cuts and Jobs Act, filing this form is a smart strategy for a landlord.
 It can help them take advantage of business tax deductions by showing that their rental operation is a business rather than an investment activity.
 These deductions may include not only the pass-through deduction discussed above but also deductions for start-up expenses and a home office.
 Failing to file Form 1099 when appropriate likely will lead the IRS to conclude that the rental operation is not a business.

 A landlord also may qualify for a deduction against their total income if they sell their rental property at a loss.
 They can get a small deduction if it qualifies as an investment activity, but there is no limit on the deduction if it qualifies as a business.

 You can read more here about when and how to file Form 1099.
-In general, a business owner must file it if they pay an independent contractor at least $600 during the tax year for services related to their business activity.
+In general, a business owner must file it if they pay an independent contractor at least $600 during a year for services related to their business activity.
 There is an exception for credit card and electronic payments, which do not need to be reported by a business owner.